- Race Information

 Since 1982, Komen has played a critical role in every major advance in the fight against breast cancer – transforming how the world talks about and treats this disease and helping to turn millions of breast cancer patients into breast cancer survivors.
 We are proud of our contribution to some real victories:

 - More early detection and effective treatment – Currently, about 70 percent of women 40 and older receive regular mammograms, the single most effective screening tool to find breast cancer early.
-The breast cancer mortality rate has decreased 37 percent between 1990-2013 due to a combination of early detection and effective treatment.
+Breast cancer mortality decreased from 1989-2015 by 39 percent in the U.S. due to a combination of effective treatment and early detection.

 - More research – The federal government now devotes more than $850 million each year to breast cancer research, treatment and prevention (compared to $30 million in 1982).